Airsaid/sample-gradle-plugin/README.md

   implementation("com.airsaid:sample-extension:<latest_version>")
 }
 ```

 </details>

 # How to use

-Write your sample code in the `activity` or `fragment` and set the `@Register` annotation to the class to register.
+Register as an example by adding the `@Register` annotation to the `activity` or `fragment` class (
+or other supported component) for which the example code is written.
 For example:

 ```kotlin
 @Register
 class DemoFragment : Fragment() {
   ...
 }
 ```

-Then run the application and the item containing the sample page will appear in the list.
+Then we run the application and we can see that the example we just registered has appeared in the
+automatically generated list.

-By default, we use the class name as the title of the item.
-Alternatively, the `@Register` annotation attributes can be used to set the title and description of the current item in the list.
+By default, the title of each example item in the list is the class name of the example.
+If you want
+to change the title or add a description, you can add the `title` and `desc` attributes to the
+annotation.
 For example:

 ```kotlin
 @Register(title = "Demo", desc = "Demonstrate how to use.")
 class DemoFragment : Fragment() {